-SENSITIVITY TIP > If you have a child demonstrate a feeling in front of the entire class, select them carefully so as not to trigger an uncontrollable emotional response as you may now know who may be distressed.
+SENSITIVITY TIP > If you have a child demonstrate a feeling in front of the entire class, select them carefully so as not to trigger an uncontrollable emotional response as you may now

-- 7. After reviewing the feelings, hold up a feeling flash card and have all of the children demonstrate the feeling together OR have one child come up and demonstrate a feeling, then have the rest of the class guess what he or she is feeling. - 8.
-Go through each of the feelings until the children seem to understand all 6 feelings.
+- Adjust if needed.
+7. After reviewing the feelings, hold up a feeling flash card and have all of the children demonstrate the feeling together OR have one child come up and - demonstrate a feeling, then have the rest of the class guess what he or she is feeling. - Go through each of the feelings until the children seem to understand all 6 feelings.